 You will discover creative ways to identify and eliminate routines that are no longer benefiting your business.Download

-- Clean windows four times a year.
+This is a task that should be done four times a year.
 At a minimum, twice a year, once in the spring and in the fall.

 Replace roofs every 20 to 30 years.
 Good roofs will last decades, but should be inspected regularly, especially after bad weather.